bakneko/WaveShooter/README.md

-# WaveShooterEx
+# WaveShooter
-A Godot 2D shooter Game based on the tutorial by PlugWorld.
+A Godot 2D shooter Game based on the tutorial by @PlugWorld.